Technologicat/mcpyrate/README.md

 When manually building an AST, the common problem is an accidentally omitted `ast.Expr`.

 When using quasiquotes to build an AST, the common problem is the opposite, i.e. the accidental presence of an `ast.Expr`.
-For example, one may use an `ast.Name(id="__paste_here__")` as a paste target marker in a quoted code block, and try to manually replace that marker with some statement node.
+For example, one may attempt to use an `ast.Name(id="__paste_here__")` as a paste target marker in a quoted code block, and manually replace that marker with some statement node.
 Unless one is very careful, the statement node will then easily end up in the `value` field of the `ast.Expr` node, producing an invalid AST.

 The `ast.Expr` node is taken into account in `mcpyrate.splicing.splice_statements`, as well as in `with a` in `mcpyrate.quotes`.
 Both of them specifically remove the `ast.Expr` when splicing statements into quoted code.